Self-Transformation through the Lam-rim Graded Stages

 Well, the four noble truths, perhaps you're all familiar with that.
 But just very briefly, talking about true facts, four true facts.
 These are facts that aryas, an arya being, it's usually translated as a “noble one” – those who have nonconceptual cognition of voidness or reality – they have seen that these four things are true.
 That's what it's talking about.
 These are facts.
 These are true.
 So, those who haven't seen reality, nonconceptually, wouldn't really consider this as true.

 So the first are sufferings.
 The Buddha pointed out different levels of suffering and these are true, these truly are suffering.
 Well, you might not think that they're suffering.
-Regular people, ordinary people who consider them suffering like our ordinary happiness.
+Regular people, ordinary people, don't consider them suffering, like our ordinary happiness.
 But if you look more deeply, these truly are forms of suffering.
 Well because we never have enough, it's never satisfying, it never lasts, etc., etc..
 Then Buddha pointed out the causes of the suffering and said these truly are the causes.
 You might not make that connection but these truly are the causes – it's true.
 And then he pointed out that it's possible to have a stopping, usually translated as a cessation and it means a stopping, stop forever.
 You might not think that it's possible to stop this suffering forever, to get rid of it forever, but this is true.
 It really is possible, it's true, here is a true stopping of it.
 It's a true stopping.
 Not a temporary stopping, but truly stopped, finished forever.
 And here is a pathway mind – don't think of it as just path, remember it's a pathway mind – here is a state of mind that, if you develop it, it truly will get rid of suffering and it's causes and truly will be able to bring about a true stopping of the suffering and it's causes.

 So these are the four noble truths in simple form.
 And it is quite helpful to look at the three scopes of lam-rim in terms of the four noble truths.
 So using that structure we look at the initial scope teachings.
 The true suffering here is the suffering of the worst rebirth states.
 There's three types of true suffering.
-The suffering of suffering which is general unhappiness, unhappiness that can accompany any sense cognition, seeing, hearing, feeling pain, unhappiness, a feeling of unhappiness or it could accompany a mental state.
+The suffering of suffering which is general unhappiness, unhappiness that can accompany any sense cognition, seeing, hearing, feeling pain or it could accompany a mental state.
 If we understand it that way, then it's a very large, encompassing type of suffering and so exemplified by the suffering of the lower states and the cause of that is acting destructively.
 The true stopping of that would be to have a stopping of worse rebirths, so to have better rebirths.
 And the true pathway that would lead to that is, first of all, refuge, safe direction in my life and actually follow the Dharma teachings and the examples of the Buddha and the arya sangha of avoiding destructive behavior.
 So this is initial scope within the four noble truths.
 Even though it's studied and learned that the true cause of the disturbing emotions is the unawareness that underlies it and so on, here what we're talking about is even when the disturbing emotions arise, don't act them out.
 So I still may get angry with you, but I will shut my mouth and not yell or say something nasty because I understand that if I yell and say something nasty, it's just going to cause more unhappiness, more problems.
 So that is certainly a deeper understanding of the initial scope.

 Then we go on to the intermediate scope.
 And here the true suffering is the second two types of suffering that Buddha pointed out, the suffering of change, which is speaking about our ordinary type of happiness which accompanies either sense perception or a mental state.
 And it's a problem because it doesn't last; it's never satisfying.
 It changes into unhappiness; we never know when it's going to change...
 And we eat our food that we enjoy so much.
 And if this were true, then the more we ate the happier we would become.
 But obviously once we reach a certain point, the more we eat it just makes us sick, it hurts.